matthoward01/MKVRemux-Reworked/README.md

   <li><s>Folder Chooser buttons for Input and Output Directoryies</s></li>
   <li>Audio Language change support</li>
   <li><s>Better Error Handling</s></li>
-  <li>Run conversion in program instead of clicking a batch it makes</li>
+  <li><s>Run conversion in program instead of clicking a batch it makes</s></li>
 </ul>
 <hr>
 <p>
 If you don't know the current tracks and such, you can click the precheck button.
 This will give you a list of all the mkv files in the input directory along with their track info for sub tracks (This may change to include audio later)
+Pick the change you want to make and click Precheck again.

-Once you have figured out the combination of things you need to do to set the tracks the way you want, click remux.
+Once you have figured out the combination of things you need to do to set the tracks the way you want, click remux.</p>
-Currently this created a batch file in the output directory that you need to run manually.

-Depending on how the tracks are named or not named, you may have to process the files a couple times.</p>